pengfluf/moviedb/README.md

 # The Movie Database

 It's an application which shows movies from TMD and allows you choosing and saving your favorite ones.

 Test task.

 ## Features

-- Large number of movies from which you can choose your favorite ones and save them.
+- Large number of movies from which you can choose your favorite ones and save them
-- Changes are saved in Local Storage, so don't be afraid to lose it (unless you like cleaning your storage often).
+- Changes are saved in Local Storage, so don't be afraid to lose it (unless you like cleaning your storage often)
 - Infinite scroll
 - Simple UI
-- Cute cat :cat2:
+- Cute fox (though looking like cat) :cat2:

 ## Development

 Install dependencies

 `yarn install` or `npm install`